relip/python-twitter-authenticator/README.md

 python-twitter-authenticator is a twitter authenticator.
 This program needs **twitter username**, **password**, **consumer key** and **consumer secret**, so you need to have your own API.

+*PERSONAL USE ONLY*

+Implemeting this program can be violating twitter ToS.

 ### Usage

 Usage: TwitterOAuthAuthenticator.py [-v] [--skip-pin] -u [USERNAME] -p [PASSWORD] -k [CONSUMER_KEY] -s [CONSUMER_SECRET]